GEIBEL Marketing Logo

 A reputation mugging takes place when web commentaries severely question your products, technology or could otherwise result in damage to your company's reputation in the marketplace.
 How well you can defend against this depends on many issues, such as whether your conduct invited the mugging.
 Assuming that it's a judgement call and you're simply dealing with some highly-vocal unhappy campers, the easiest place to start is your own web site.

-Most observers, when they encounter a ‘rant' against a company or organization, will likely go to that organizations' web site to see what it says.
+Most observers, when they encounter a ‘rant' against a company or organization, will likely go to that organization's web site to see what it says.
 This is a opportunity to respond and neutralize criticism.
 Surprisingly, most companies are clueless when it comes to this basic measure of self-defense.
 They simply act as if the criticisms don't exist - which is a form of denial.

 It is not necessary to repeat the basic mugging attacks in order to defend against them.
 All you have to do is to understand the basic issues they question, and make sure you have adequate counterpoints to neutralize them.
 This is sort of a basic principle of politics - if one party criticizes the other on an issue, a member of the other party immediate demands the floor and counter-charges.
-The charge and counter-charge wash each other out.
+The charge and counter-charge cancel each other out.
 However, if the counter-charge isn't there, then the charge (correct or not) stands, and is liable to be picked up and repeated by the media in the future.
-Case in point - in suburban Boston, some commuter airlines are attempting to expand their service from a regional airport located a few miles from some national landmarks.
+Case in point - in suburban Boston, some commuter airlines are attempting to expand their service from a regional airport that is located a few miles from some national landmarks.
 A small number of highly-vocal critics have launched lawsuits and rhetoric against this small number of flights, oblivious to the fact that the airport has coexisted with the landmarks for 61 years.
 The opponents have been overruled by the courts time and time again - their arguments often rejected in very strong language (for the court).
 Do the commuter airlines attempt to seize the high ground and trumpet this?
 Surprisingly, not at all - rather, the opponent groups issue press releases and give media interviews which mis-characterize the ruling and claim some sort of victory(?)
 When this happens on the web, it has the potential of being more than a small, local drama being played out - it can have national and international exposure - good or bad, true or false.

 Interestingly, in this case, the opposition groups have a web site which not only has reprints of their media coverage, but also expands on their rhetoric and misinformation.
 The regional airlines's web site is silent on the issue, and their press releases do nothing more then announce new service.
 They are letting the charges stand - without effective counter-charges, or even presenting correct version of the facts.
 They're a complacent victim of a web mugging.